Isle of Ewe: Cultural references

 Because the name of the island sounds like "I love you", it has become popular for couples to take boat trips around the island.

 For the same reason, it was also featured as a desert island in the second chapter of Telltale Games' adventure game Tales of Monkey Island: The Siege of Spinner Cay.

 The island's name also came up in The Goon Show, during the November 1954 episode "Lurgi Strikes Britain."
 Neddie Seagoon is informed that the "dreaded lurgi" has appeared on the Isle of Ewe, to which he replies, "I love you too.
 Shall we dance?"

+There is a love song "A Scenic Route To The Isle Of Ewe" by Aidan Moffat whose name might be motivated by the same phonetic association.